Marlene Engelhorn: Activism

 She mentioned she became aware of her wealth situation at the university, when she was in contact with ″normal″ people.

 In 2021, she discovered she was going to inherit directly from her grandmother, Traudl Engelhorn-Vechiatto, whose wealth was estimated at $4.2bn (€3.8bn).
-Marlene Engelhorn claimed she wanted the Austrian state to tax her at 90%, as this inheritance seemed "unfair" to her because she had not worked for it.
+Marlene Engelhorn said she wanted the Austrian state to tax her at 90%, as this inheritance seemed "unfair" to her because she had not worked for it.
 However, there is no tax on inheritance in Austria.

 She founded the group Tax me now in Germany in 2021 to lobby for higher taxes on the wealthy.
 In 2024, more than 250 people, including Abigail Disney, heiress from Disney family, Brian Cox, from HBO series Succession, and Valerie Rockefeller, had joined her in this initiative.
 They sent a letter to Davos Forum to ask for more taxes to millionaires.

 Engelhorn's grandmother died in September 2022, and Engelhorn inherited around €25 million.
-Engelhorn claimed she would donate 90% of it.
+Engelhorn said she would donate 90% of it.
 She then created a Council for Redistribution: after sending 10000 letters to Austrian citizens, 50 of them were selected to propose ideas which will benefit society in order to use Engelhorn's fortune.
 Work sessions were organized between March and June 2024 in Salzburg.
 Engelhorn did not have any decision power on the conclusion of the debates, and control of the funds went to an organisation named "the Good Council".
 In the end, the Council decided to redistribute the €25M to 77 organisations, including €50000 to Wikipedia.

 In July 2025, Engelhorn estimated that one third of the funds which she gave to the "Good Council" had been distributed.
 She has continued her activism, and portrays herself in a play titled GELD IST KLASSE lit. 'money is great/class'.
 Although she continues to live off of what remains of her inheritance, she has stated her intent to be self-sufficient by 2026.

 In August 2025, Engelhorn joined a flotilla bound for Gaza.